Web-Dev-Codi/clean-vite-Javascript-scaffolding/README.md

 # Vite + React JavaScript Project Scaffold

 This is a simplified scaffold for a ViteJS project using **JavaScript**.
 To save time and focus on your development, the default content in `App.jsx`, `index.css`, and `App.css` has been deleted.
+Create a public folder if needed.

 ## Project Structure